apache/yetus/asf-site-src/source/documentation/latest/precommit-basic.md

 ## Optional Requirements

-Features are plug-in based.
-These are activated based upon tool availability, the languages being tested, etc.
+Features are plug-in based and enabled either individually or collectively on the command line.
+From there, these are activated based upon tool availability, the languages being tested, etc.  The external dependencies of plug-ins may have different licensing requirements than Apache Yetus.

 Bug Systems: